snarfed/oauth-dropins/README.md

 About
 ---

-This is a collection of drop-in Python [Flask](https://flask.palletsprojects.com/) views for the initial [OAuth](http://oauth.net/) client flows for many popular sites, including Blogger, Disqus, Dropbox, Facebook, Flickr, GitHub, Google, IndieAuth, Instagram, LinkedIn, Mastodon, Medium, Tumblr, Twitter, and WordPress.com.
+This is a collection of drop-in Python [Flask](https://flask.palletsprojects.com/) views for the initial [OAuth](http://oauth.net/) client flows for many popular sites, including Blogger, Bluesky, Disqus, Dropbox, Facebook, Flickr, GitHub, Google, IndieAuth, Instagram, LinkedIn, Mastodon, Medium, Tumblr, Twitter, and WordPress.com.

 oauth-dropins stores user credentials in [Google Cloud Datastore](https://cloud.google.com/datastore/).
 It's primarily designed for [Google App Engine](https://appengine.google.com/), but it can be used in any Python web application, regardless of host or framework.